-By Richie Billing.
-Last Updated 30th October 2025.
+Last Updated 7th May 2026.
 Experiencing a soft tissue injury in an accident can be a major inconvenience, resulting in a reduced range of motion and limb instability.
 Especially in long-term cases, soft tissue injuries can have psychological effects such as anger, social withdrawal and irritability.
 With this in mind, you may be giving some thought to starting a compensation claim for the physical and mental injuries you may have suffered.
 Thankfully, we’ve set up a soft tissue injury compensation calculator to give you an idea of how much you could receive.
 Our friendly advisors are also here to help guide you through every step of the way, ensuring a smooth claims process.

 At Public Interest Interest Lawyers, we’re committed to providing a personalised service to clients just like you.
 Our advisory team works around the clock to answer questions and to give helpful advice about starting a claim.
-Following an eligibility assessment, you could be connected with one of the specialist solicitors from our panel who operate on a No Win No Fee basis.
-With decades of combined experience, our panel of solicitors are ready to help you pursue the compensation that you deserve.
+Following an eligibility assessment, you could be connected with one of our specialist solicitors who operate on a No Win No Fee basis.
+With decades of combined experience, our solicitors are ready to help you pursue the compensation that you deserve.

 What You Need To Know About Soft Tissue Injury Claims